Last Updated on March 1, 2022 by Zwivel

 - Its inventor, Dr. Charles Runels, warns that the O-Shot won’t resolve the deeper issues behind certain forms of sexual dysfunction.

 This somewhat controversial, non-surgical treatment is touted as the ultimate female orgasm enhancer.
 In essence, the procedure entails injecting the patient’s blood directly into the clitoris to enhance sexual pleasure.
-Is the placebo effect at play here?
-Read on to find out if the O-Shot is really worth the price tag.

 The Genesis of the Anorgasmia Fix